axodotdev/oranda/docs/src/static-assets.md

 }
 ```

-In this case the `assets` folder will be used.
+In this case the `assets` directory will be used instead of the default `static` directory.